Growth of matter perturbations in the extended viscous dark energy models: Phenomenology of the extended viscous dark energy Model

-where $\Omega_{\text{de}}(z)$ is given by solution the Eq.(\ref{eq:ode}).
+where $\Omega_{\text{de}}(z)$ is given by the solution of Eq.(\ref{eq:ode}).
 The dimensionless bulk viscosity coefficient is defined by

-The standard $\Lambda$CDM model is recovered when in the limit $\eta \rightarrow 0$ and, $q \rightarrow 1$ for all models.
+The standard $\Lambda$CDM model is recovered in the limit $\eta \rightarrow 0$ and $q \rightarrow 1$ for all models.
 In the next section, we will study these models in the context of the matter perturbations.

-\subsection{Growth of Perturbations}
+\subsection{Growth of perturbations}

 The standard theory of cosmic structure formation assumes that the present abundant structure of the Universe developed through gravitational amplification of small matter density perturbations generated in its early history.
-In this section, we briefly review the main mathematical structure of the linear perturbation theory within the framework of extended viscous dark energy cosmologies.
+This section briefly reviews the main mathematical form of the linear perturbation theory within the framework of extended viscous dark energy cosmologies.

 In order to study the evolution of matter perturbations in the presence of extended viscous dark energy cosmologies, we hold Einstein equations for tiny inhomogeneities as

 We consider scalar fluctuations of the FLRW metric in the conformal Newtonian gauge \cite{Bardeen1980,Kodama1984,Mukhanov1992}